 For decades, the academic partnerships between the U.S. and China have persisted to build trust between young scholars and scientists.
 They have allowed Americans and Chinese nationals to engage in critical conversations with each other despite constant demonization by their respective governments.
 While most of the 370,000 international students from the PRC enrolled in U.S. institutions will eventually return to China, some continue to see the U.S. as a refuge from Beijing’s heightened political pressure on academic freedom and sociopolitical activism.
 Some even envision themselves as bonding forces that build solidarity between the two peoples despite the challenges caused by nationalism.

-Moreover, this nationalist paranoia will likely reinforce the white supremacist trope that people of East Asian descent in the US are Chinese spies, which stripes them of their political agency.
+Moreover, this nationalist paranoia will likely reinforce the white supremacist trope that people of East Asian descent in the US are Chinese spies, which strips them of their political agency.
 In a time when Chinese-looking White House correspondents are questioned by the US President about their affiliation with the PRC, the visa ban will only worsen anti-Asian stigma and subject Asians identified as “Chinese” to an increased amount of suspicion and fear.

 To the majority of Chinese international students, the vague terms of these visa bans have delivered an unsettling message of uncertainty and distrust.
 With the rise of authoritarianism in both nations, those struggling to take the middle ground will, unfortunately, get caught in this nationalist crossfire.